0

 Estimated Time: 2-3 Hours

 If you only have time to do one hike while visiting Big Bend, I highly recommend the Lost Mine Trail.
 The views of the Chisos Mountains and surrounding desert are breathtaking.
-This was easily our favorite hike in all of Big Bend.

 This moderately difficult trail ascends steeply through the Chisos Mountains through forests of oak and juniper pines to stunning views of the Chisos Basin, Juniper Canyon and surrounding mountains.